Use Cases

 • WorkerApp Client Secret

 Use the Client ID and Client Secret from the PingOne Worker App that will be managing the operation.
-For more information on the creation and maintenance of Worker Apps, see Adding an application in the PingOne documentation.
+Learn more about creating and maintaining Worker Apps in Adding an application in the PingOne documentation.

-• (Optional) Configure PingOne to use SSO for the PingData Administrative Console.
+• (Optional) Use SSO for the PingAuthorize Administrative Console.

 This allows administrative users to single sign-on (SSO) to the PingData admin console from PingOne.